aurmer/atom-snowflake-buddy/README.md

 ## Use Requirements

-- you must have `snowflake-css` installed and properly initialized in your project. failures die silently unless you turn on debugging error notifications.
+- You must have `snowflake-css` installed and properly initialized in your project.
+Failed attempts die silently unless you turn on debugging error notifications.